 Puro has built a solid foundation on which to grow – and we have secured the space to do just that.

 Puro has nine hectares under lease at Waihopai for our indoor growing operations, and 25 hectares under lease for outdoor growing at Kēkerengū.
 The business could be expanded significantly with the use of additional adjacent land – we have up to 33 hectares available at Waihopai and 80 hectares of flat land available at Kēkerengū.

-Waihopai is currently home to Puro’s research headquarters with expansion plans for the site well underway, including a breeding facility scheduled to be completed in August 2021.
-This breeding facility will play a vital role in continuously improving crop genetics while acting as a nursing facility for seed production and commercial glasshouses.
+Waihopai is currently home to Puro’s research headquarters including its state-of-the-art breeding facility, which will play a vital role in continuously improving crop genetics while acting as a nursing facility for seed production and commercial glasshouses.

 Resource Consent has been granted for over 18,000m2 of indoor growing facilities which will be constructed in a staged approach, with the phase one glasshouse and header house along with water storage to be the next step in Puro’s development at the Waihopai site.

 The successful completion of this glasshouse development will cement Puro’s dual income streams (outdoor and indoor growing), providing an expanded asset base and complementing our existing research and breeding programmes.